Jeanette Jenkins

 Jeanette Jenkins is an American fitness trainer and author of The Hollywood Trainer Weight-Loss Plan - 21 Days to Make Healthy Living a Lifetime Habit book and of various training programs on fitness exercises and healthy eating.
-She is the founder of The Hollywood Trainer company, also providing fitness programs and personal coaching for athletes, artists and entertainers.
+She is the founder of The Hollywood Trainer company, which also provides fitness programs and personal coaching for athletes, artists, and entertainers.
 Jeanette has appeared in training videos on social media, including YouTube, TikTok, Instagram and Facebook.